samforwill/District-Insights/README.md

 - **Social Profile:** Encompasses household dynamics, educational pursuits, veteran and disability status, migration patterns, linguistic diversity, and digital connectivity.
 - **Economic Profile:** Sheds light on workforce dynamics, commuting patterns, occupational and industrial distributions, income levels, health insurance coverage, and poverty rates.
 - **Housing Profile:** Provides insights into housing occupancy and characteristics, ownership versus renting, vehicle availability, energy sources, and housing costs.
-- **Demographic Profile:** Details the demographic makeup in terms of gender, age, racial and ethnic backgrounds, and the citizen voting-age population.</ br>
+- **Demographic Profile:** Details the demographic makeup in terms of gender, age, racial and ethnic backgrounds, and the citizen voting-age population.<br />
 These profiles collectively offer a comprehensive overview of each district's characteristics, crucial for understanding the evolving electoral landscape in the wake of recent redistricting.
 ### Partisan Voter Index Scores (Cook PVI℠)--
-I am going to spend a lot of time talking about each district’s PVI-score, so it’s helpful to understand what it actually represents and how it was determined. </ br>
+I am going to spend a lot of time talking about each district’s PVI-score, so it’s helpful to understand what it actually represents and how it was determined. <br />
 The Cook PVI measures how partisan a district or a state is compared to the nation as a whole.
 A Cook PVI score of D+2, for example, means that in the 2016 and 2020 presidential elections, that district performed an average of two points more Democratic than the nation did as a whole, while an R+4 means the district performed four points more Republican.
-As of 2022, the calculation of PVI-scores are weighted more heavily to the most recent Presidential Election, instead of averaging the previous two cycles. </ br>
+As of 2022, the calculation of PVI-scores are weighted more heavily to the most recent Presidential Election, instead of averaging the previous two cycles. <br />
 Because “R+3” and “D+2” are not actual numbers for data analysis, I converted PVI to sit on a scale where Republican PVI’s are negative and Democratic PVI’s are positive, becoming “-3”and “2,” respectively. <a href="https://www.cookpolitical.com/cook-pvi">More information on PVI can be found here!</a>

 ## Data Used